First Time User? Enroll now.

 These and other signs and symptoms may be caused by adult HL or by other conditions:

 Treatment of HL should relieve these symptoms within days.
-(Refer to the PDQ summaries on Hot Flashes and Night Sweats, Pruritus, and Fatigue for more information about managing these symptoms.)
+For more information, see Hot Flashes and Night Sweats, Pruritus, and Fatigue.

 Diagnostic evaluation of patients with lymphoma may include the following:

 All stages of adult HL can be subclassified into A and B categories: B for those with defined general symptoms (described below) and A for those without B symptoms.
 The B designation is given to patients with any of the following symptoms:

 The most-significant B symptoms are fevers and weight loss.
 Night sweats alone do not confer an adverse prognosis.

 The prognosis for a given patient depends on several factors.
 The most important factors are the following:[1,4,5]